 Students are responsible for reviewing and following VCU and ACE-IT conduct policies.
-It is your responsibility to contact a member of the ACE-IT program staff if you have questions or concerns about any of these rules.
+To ensure you follow VCU's Integrity and Compliance guidelines, VCU students and student employees must be aware of the rules that apply to them.
+If you have questions or concerns about any of these rules, you should contact a member of the ACE-IT program staff.